u0-a63/StepMania-Launcher/README.md

 And that's about it!

-# If you find any bugs or issues DM me on Discord, my username is chipthegoober_
+# If you find any bugs or issues DM me on Discord or open an issue, my username on Discord is chipthegoober_